Friday, November 6, 2020

 Varhi turned back around and followed the winding path forwards, looking this way and that as he scanned his surroundings that he passed through.
 While he walked, the wind blew, rustling the trees and their leaves.
 Whenever he heard that sound, he always equated it to 'a sea of trees'.
 Sometimes, if the forest and season was just right, the wind blowing on leaves could sound like the waves from a shore.

-As he listened and continued to walk along, he couldn’t help but feel that something felt... off.
+As he listened and continued to walk along, he couldn’t help but feel that something felt... off, the more he listened.
 He couldn’t quite put his finger as to what, though.
 Something felt like it was... missing.

 He walked for thirty minutes and as he walked on the faded path, he glanced back for a moment and spotted a clearing.
 He stopped and looked at it in thought for a moment.